samuelint/langchain-llamacpp-chat-model/README.md

 assert isinstance(result, Joke)
 print(result.setup)  # Why was the cat sitting on the computer? print(result.punchline)  # Because it wanted to keep an eye on the mouse!
 ```
+⚠️ Ensure temperature is set to 0 (or near 0).
+The open-source models (tested with Phi3 and LLama3) do not perform well when calling functions, as their behavior can be unpredictable.

 #### Function calling